xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

 belong to another thing, the second thing has most of the characters of the first, probably.

-- **Xie:**
-  I understand the first sentence as:
+- **Xie:** I understand the first sentence as:

   Take samples of `M`, find the common attributes of the samples, most of the attributes will belongs to `M`.

-  I understand the second sentence as:
+  And I understand the second sentence as:

-  The  `M` is a subclass of `P`, if `P` has most of the properties [characters] of `M`.
+  The `M` is probably a subclass of `P`, if `P` has most of the properties [characters] of `M`.

-  The second sentence is the principle of subclass, the first sentence is its dual.
+  The second sentence is the principle of subclass (under "probably"), the first sentence is its dual.

 The reason is that the parts compose the whole and therefore what does not belong to the majority of the whole does not belong to the majority of the parts.

+- **Xie:** Or say without negation:

+  The reason is that the parts compose the whole and therefore what belongs to the majority of the parts belongs to the majority of the whole.

 What does not belong to most of the parts does not belong to the parts taken mostly, because the parts to be taken are all the possible parts.

-- **Xie:** TODO How to understand the above sentences (with negation)?
+- **Xie:** Or say without negation:

+  What belongs to the parts taken mostly belongs to most of the parts, because the parts to be taken are all the possible parts.

 # 1867-04-12

+The distinction must be observed between Induction and Hypothesis as formal operations and between them as leading to truth.

+- **Xie:** I understand "formal operations" as building up expressions and statements, and I understand "leading to truth" as semantics such as checking of judgments and evaluation of expressions.

 # 1867-04-24

+Let me consider a little about the nature of truth.

+_First_.
+I notice that if we define an image to be a representation completely determined in content so that in it every attribute is affirmed or denied there is probably no image.
+And is not this what is requisite to make an image?
+What is an image?
+There is a good question for dialectical research.

+- **Xie:** I understand "image" as concept in formal concept analysis, and "dialectical research" means to view concept lattice as a reactive system.

+  Judgments about truth are our attitudes toward expressions of concepts.

+TODO

 # 1867-09-26